Cheapest Way to Ship Subscription Boxes

 What Actually Drives the Cost to Ship Subscription Boxes

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and test rates on every shipment.
 That gives you a repeatable process as order volume grows.
+With the 2026 increases now in effect, the dollars at stake on each box are larger than last year, so the audit pays for itself faster.

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-- Use historical order data to define your top three package profiles and pre-price them.
+- Use your last 90 days of orders to define your top three package profiles and save a preset for each.

 Scaling a Reliable Subscription Boxes Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process that another team member can run end to end without quality loss.

 A reliable workflow reduces customer support tickets, improves delivery speed consistency, and preserves margin as carrier rates rise.
+The fastest way to lose margin on a subscription product is rate-shopping every box by hand and giving up, then defaulting to one carrier at retail.

-- Batch similar shipments so your team can print labels and pack faster.
+- Batch similar shipments so your team can rate-shop and print labels for the whole run at once.

 Common Mistakes to Avoid